 She smiled and he couldn't tell what she was thinking.
 She'd put up walls these past few weeks, and he didn't blame her.
 Perhaps he had as well.
 They were walls to protect against the hurt.
 There were walls between them, after 2 years, and it made him feel alone.
 In their situation, lies and walls were all that made it tolerable.
 Lies allowed him to not think about the vast distance that would soon be between them.

 They kissed again then.
 He felt her warmth against him, her life, her beating heart and veins and truly believed in that moment that she loved him.
 It had been only hope up until that point, and would only be hope after that, but for a brief moment it was true faith like some prophet of hearts in the throes of religious ecstasy.
-It made all the shit worth it.

 "I love you."